AE Golf News

 Managing expectations is one of golf’s greatest challenges.

-As amateur golfers often set goals that are unrealistic — whether it's hitting more fairways and/or greens or posting lower scores — Spahl emphasized the toll it can take: “When your goals are too difficult to achieve, it can become incredibly draining.”
+When golfers set unrealistic goals—whether it’s hitting more fairways and greens or posting lower scores—Spahl emphasized the mental strain: “When your goals are too difficult to achieve, it can become incredibly draining.”

 How to manage expectations:

-"To re-evaluate their expectations, amateurs first need a clearer understanding of what an average round actually looks like for them," said Spahl.
-“Too often, they expect the best possible outcome instead of one that realistically aligns with their handicap.
-Once they recognize that, they can set achievable goals and tailor their practice to help reach them more effectively."
+“To reset expectations, amateurs first need a clear understanding of what an average round looks like for them,” said Spahl.
+“Too often, they focus on the best possible outcome rather than a result that realistically aligns with their handicap.
+Once they recognize that, they can set achievable goals and tailor their practice to improve more effectively.”

 0 Comments